beerriot/starlink-ping-loss-viewer/README.md

 the type of that column.
 Percentages are of the total adjacencies for the row.

+Below the adjacencies table is a table of "overrulings".
+This provides a count of the number of times that downlink or uplink throughput was high enough to decide that a high ping loss rate did not indicate a lack of connection.
+The "downlink" and "uplink" counts are independent
+- if both rates were high enough, the overruling is counted in both columns.
+The "either" count is the total number of overrulings (count an overruling by both downlink and uplink rate only once), and the "not" count is the number of outages that were still counted.

 ## Reducer / aggregation

 If you would like to reclaim some disk space, a tool is included for